yegorrybchenko/log_sorter/README.md

 ## Details

-A script reads file line by line and stores each path in hash where key is path and value is set of ips.
-When path already added we add ip to already existing set of ips of current path.
+A script reads file line by line and stores each path in hash where key is path and value is hash ip => count, where count is count of that ip for current page path.
+When path already added we add ip to already existing hash.
+When ip is already added we increments ip count.

 Then we sort each pair (key, value) by count of ips and print result.